-Work continues with our Green Plan, furthering the Greener NHS campaign, supporting the drive towards net zero emissions by 2040.
-We continuously strive to be a truly sustainable trust, which means we must make effective use of public funding and make smart and efficient use of natural resources to support healthy, resilient, and greener communities.
+We continue to work with our Green Plan, furthering the Greener NHS campaign, supporting the drive towards net zero emissions by 2040.
+We acknowledge this legally binding responsibility to our patients, local communities, and the environment by working hard to minimise our carbon footprint, continuously striving to be a truly sustainable trust, making effective use of public funding alongside smart and efficient use of natural resources to support healthy, resilient, and greener communities.